PeterAAyala/CS109aFinalProject/KNN.md

 ### Naive kNN Model

 For our different model approach, we decided to fot a KNN model to predict potential outcomes.
 Although the y-variable was categorical (1, 2, 3, 4, 5), it was also ordinal and could likely be approximated well by a KNN model.
+We first used cross-validation to determine the optimal number of K neighbors, which we found to be 1.
+This resulted in a training accuracy of 0.999979.
+However, when we look at it's performance on the testing, we see that it has severely overfit the model with its testing score of 0.324.
+This is much lower than our baseline testing accuracy of 0.389.
+As seen in our graph at the end of this page, our KNN model tends to predict most values between 3.25 and 3.75.

 ```python
 from sklearn.neighbors import KNeighborsRegressor